BecksHookham/jobs_boards.md/README.md

 To see a comprehensive list of recommended jobs boards, [click here](#my-section-title)

 Please remember to include Apprenticeships in your job search.
-The most comprehensive place to find them is the (Government Apprenticeship website)[https://www.gov.uk/apply-apprenticeship].
+The most comprehensive place to find them is the [Government Apprenticeship website](https://www.gov.uk/apply-apprenticeship).
-If you need a reminder of eligibility criteria, we made a (video explainer)[https://youtu.be/UMZ-gJYmBFw]
+If you need a reminder of eligibility criteria, we made a [video explainer](https://youtu.be/UMZ-gJYmBFw)

 ## Keywords to Search